Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Upper Bound Algorithm

+R-D theory \citep{cover2006elements} tells us that every (distortion, rate) pair lying above the $R(D)$-curve is in theory realizable by a (possibly expensive) compression algorithm.
+An upper bound on $R(D)$ thus reveals what kind of compression performance is theoretically achievable.
+Towards this goal, we borrow the variational principle of the Blahut-Arimoto (BA) algorithm, but extend it to a general (e.g., non-discrete) source requiring only its samples.
+Our resulting algorithm optimizes a $\beta$-VAE whose likelihood model is specified by the distortion metric, a common case being a Gaussian likelihood with a fixed variance.
+For the first time, we establish this class of models as computing a model-agnostic upper bound on the source R-D function, as defined by a data compression task.

+\paragraph{Variational Formulation.} Following the BA algorithm \citep{blahut1972computation, arimoto1972algorithm}, we consider a Lagrangian relaxation of the constrained problem defining $R(D)$, which has the variational objective

+where $Q_{\hX}$ is a new, arbitrary probability measure on $\sethX$.
+The first (\emph{rate}) term is a variational upper bound on the mutual information $I(X; \hX)$, and the second (\emph{distortion}) term enforces the distortion tolerance constraint in Eq.~\ref{eq:RD-primal-cvx-definition}.
+For each fixed $\lambda > 0$, the BA algorithm globally minimizes $\L$ w.r.t. the variational distributions $\Qyx$ and $Q_{\hX}$ by coordinate descent; at convergence, the (distortion, rate) pair yields a point on the $R(D)$ curve \citep{csiszar1974computation}.
+Unfortunately, the BA algorithm only applies when $\setX$ and $\sethX$ are finite (hence discrete), and the source distribution known.
+Otherwise, a preprocessing step is required to discretize a continuous source and/or estimate source probabilities by a histogram, which introduces a non-negligible bias.
+This bias, along with its exponential complexity in the data dimension, also makes BA infeasible beyond a couple of (usually 2 or 3) dimensions.

 \paragraph{Proposed Method.} To avoid these difficulties, we propose to apply (stochastic) gradient descent on $\L$ w.r.t. flexibly parameterized variational distributions $\Qyx$ and $Q_{\hX}$.
-The distributions can be members from any variational family, as long as $Q_{\hX|X=x}$ is absolutely continuous w.r.t. $Q_{\hX}$ for ($P_X$-almost) all $x \in \setX$.
-This technical condition ensures their KL divergence is well defined.
-This is easily satisfied, when $\sethX$ is discrete, by requiring the support of $Q_{\hX|X=x}$ to be contained in that of $Q_{\hX}$ for all $x\in \setX$; and in the continuous case, by representing both measures in terms of probability density functions (e.g., normalizing flows \citep{kobyzev2021normalizing}).
-In this work we represent $Q_{\hX}$ and $\Qyx$ by parametric distributions, and predict the parameters of each $Q_{\hX|X=x}$ by an \emph{encoder} neural network $\phi(x)$ as in amortized inference \citep{kingma2014vae}.
-Given i.i.d. $X$ samples, we optimize the parameters of the variational distributions by SGD on $\L$; at convergence, the estimates of rate and distortion terms of $\L$ yields a point that in expectation lies on an R-D upper bound $R_U(D)$.
+In this work we parameterize the distributions by neural networks, and predict the parameters of each $Q_{\hX|X=x}$ by an \emph{encoder} network $\phi(x)$ as in amortized inference \citep{kingma2014vae}.
+Given data samples, the estimates of rate and distortion terms of $\L$ yield a point that in expectation lies on an R-D upper bound $R_U(D)$, and we tighten this bound by optimizing $\L$; repeating this procedure for various $\lambda$ traces out $R_U(D)$.